jkaflik/OpenMowerROS2/docs/map-management.md

 - **Exclusion area** is an area that is not allowed to be occupied by the robot.
 It is used to exclude areas that are not safe for the robot to drive on.
 For example, a pond or a flower bed.
 - **Navigation area** is an area that is allowed to be occupied by the robot.
 It is used to define the area where the robot is allowed to drive on.
 For example, a driveway.
-- **Lawn area** is an area that is allowed to be occupied by the robot.
-It is used to define the area where the robot is allowed to drive on and execute mowing pattern.
+- **Operation area** is an area that is allowed to be occupied by the robot.
+It is used to define the area where the robot is allowed to drive on and execute its operation - mowing a lawn.

 ### ROS message definition

-<<< ../src/open_mower_map_server/msg/Area.msg
+<<< ../src/msg/Area.msg

 ## Docking station